arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 Applicative Functors and Monads have to do with all of this.

 ## What's the fuss about composition?
-Your esoteric language's success will reach such heights that you'll exploit its popularity and design a beautiful, groundbreaking serialization format to finally eradicate the use of JSON and YAML.
+Your esoteric language will be so popular that you'll use its success to design a new groundbreaking serialization format to finally eradicate JSON and YAML.
 It will let developers express a record as:

 ```
 inst Person